Long Term USCutter 14 Inch Vinyl Cutter Review

 The cutter now cuts perfect circles.
 About once a year or so I find we need to repeat the procedure.
 I’m assuming either the belt slowly stretches or the the tensioner slowly vibrates just loose enough to create a little slack.
 If we run into issues with incomplete lettering, cuts being slightly out of shape or designs not closing or cutting completely I immediately check belt tension.
 It’s almost always the culprit.

 I don’t want to harp on this point, but this vinyl cutting machine uses cheap stepper motors.
 I’m pointing this out because. . . well. . . they aren’t quiet.
 When he was younger, my son referred to the noise as “a dying robot” when we’d cut.
 That’s a bit of an exaggeration but it gives you an idea.
 This thing is far from silent.
 You can have a conversation near the cutter but the background noise is distracting.
 You’ll hear this thing ten or twelve feet away.
+After years of use, I think it has become a bit noisier than it was new.

 If you’re looking for a very quiet cutter this isn’t it.
 Quiet also isn’t in this price range.
 Quiet comes when servo motors are used to drive the cutting mechanism.
 Servos are quieter, more reliable, more accurate and capable of cutting through much thicker material than steppers.
 They’re also much more expensive.
 Any decent quality professional vinyl cutter uses Servo motors.
 That’s one of the main reasons they cost so much.
+When it saves me hundreds or thousands of dollars, I’ll gladly tolerate a little noise.

 What good would a long term US Cutter 14 Inch vinyl cutter review be if we didn’t cover durability?